Ky1e/relativity_app/documentation/hello_world.md

-Welcome to the DrupalGap "Hello World".
-By completing this guide, you'll be ready to build a mobile application for your Drupal website.
-Along the way, be sure to visit the [support](http://drupalgap.org/support) and [troubleshoot](Install/Troubleshoot) pages if you run into any problems.
+I am a firm believer in always starting a new project by completing this a "Hello World" because it is familiar and will give you an basic understanding of how a project is constructed After completing this "Hello World" you'll be ready to start building a mobile application for your Drupal website.

 ## Create the "Hello World" App Page

-1. Navigate to www/app/modules/custom and create a new folder called my_module.
+### 1. Navigate to www/app/modules/custom and create a new folder called my_module.
-2. Create a new Javascript file and name it my_module.js.
+### 2. Create a new Javascript file and name it my_module.js.
-3. Place this code into the my_module JavaScript file:
+### 3. Place this code into the my_module JavaScript file:

 ```
 /**